 This mechanism is powered by 6 D-size batteries, so this baby is ready to power through some long sessions.
 As mentioned above, this blaster can also hold the Nerf Rival rechargeable battery pack, which is handy if you’re tired of spending your coin on batteries.

 The Nemesis uses the same conveyor belt feeding system as the other Rival blasters, the Perses and the Prometheus, to pull rounds from the hopper into the barrel to shoot.

-It’s worth pointing out though that you do sometimes need to shake the blaster a bit to allow the rounds to be sucked into the funnel.
+But it’s worth pointing out that you do sometimes need to shake the blaster a bit to allow the rounds to be sucked into the funnel.
 But that’s only a minor inconvenience of what is otherwise a fantastic Nerf blaster to have.

 If the Nemesis does jam (which rarely happens), the entire hopper chamber can be pulled out, which gives you almost full access to the internal mechanism.
 This would allow you to pretty easily clear out the jams.